mshemuni/V3D/README.md

 Vector is a module with multiple operations.

 ### Point
-Creating a Point
+Creating a Point:
 ```python3
 from v3d import Vector, Point

 p1 = Point()# This will create a zero point.
 (0, 0, 0)
 p2 = Point(1, 3, 1)# This will create a point at (1, 3, 1)
 ```
-Converting between Polar and Cartesian
+Converting between Polar and Cartesian:
 ```python3
 p2.to_polar()# r, theta, phi (angles are in degrees)
 # (3.3166247903554, 72.4515993862077, 71.56505117707799)
 p1.from_polar(1, 45, 0)# Overrides p1 with new x,y and z.
 Set override to False to get a return
 ```
-Add/Subtract
+Add/Subtract:
 ```python3
 p2.scale(2)
 # Point(x=2, y=6, z=2)